-(C11.1d) What is your strategy for complying with the systems in which you participate or anticipate participating?
+(C11.1d) What is your strategy for complying with the systems you are regulated by or anticipate being regulated by?

 ICL holds a quarterly update meetings for its global carbon trading team.
 The team includes all relevant parties to the EU-ETS (managers from all sites participating in the EU-ETS, finance team form global HQ, the global sustainability team and carbon pricing specialists), to make sure all activities are informed and coordinated, and to reach shared decisions on whether to buy or sell emission allowances.
-Total emissions of sites in EU-ETS was larger in 2018 than the given allowances, but the sites still had unused surpluses from previous years.
+Total emissions of sites in EU-ETS was larger in 2019 than the given allowances, but the sites still had unused surpluses from previous years.
 Currently, the 3 sites are in contact with relevant regulators regarding the allowances expected in the Phase IV of the EU-ETS (from 2020 and onwards).
 In case in ICL UK Boulby- emissions have been reduced in 2018 (and onwards)- due to switch from production of mainly Potash to mainly Polysulphate- a less carbon intense product.
 The site had a large surplus in emission credits- and has sold a large part of this surplus in 2018 (as part of the strategy- identifying such a large surplus will not be needed, and a favourable market price).
 The Suria site's production has been expanded, undertaking some capacities previously produced in Sallent- and therefore there are changes to emission trends in these two sites as well.
 In addition, all 3 have underwent the ACE energy efficiency ICL program (see Targets and performance chapter of this report), and have already implemented energy efficiency projects that would both reduce energy costs and reduce GHG emissions- assisting with meeting the EU-ETS allowances.

-Due to the current uncertainty regarding the free allowances in Phase IV of the EU-ETS, and the uncertainty regarding all UK sites continuation in the EU-ETS due to the Brexit process, it remains uncertain whether ICL would need to purchase emission allowances in upcoming years.
-The ICL carbon team is following the results if these decisions, and in case where a future need to purchase emission credits would be identified- the best time to purchase (price wise) would be discussed.
+Due to the current uncertainty regarding the free allowances in Phase IV of the EU-ETS, and the uncertainty regarding the replacement scheme for the EU-ETS following the Brexit process, it remains uncertain whether ICL would need to purchase emission allowances in upcoming years.
+The ICL carbon trading team is following the results if these decisions, and in case where a future need to purchase emission credits would be identified- the best time to purchase (price wise) would be discussed.